Skip to main content

 ‘A fascinating new partnership project between Leeds and Shanghai is weaving together the histories of female textile workers through the power of Chinese opera!’ – Leeds Council News

-Song of the Female Textile Workers – An Audience at Last (October 2021)
+Song of the Female Textile Workers – an audience at last (October 2021)

-A New Partner - Shanghai Textile Museum
+A New Partner - Shanghai Textile Museum (July 2021)

-We are honoured to welcome our latest partner - Shanghai Textile Museum - to join our project Bridging the Gaps.
+We are delighted to welcome Shanghai Textile Museum, our latest partner to join our Bridging the Gaps team.

-Song of the Female Textile Workers - In Rehearsal (May 2021)
+Song of the Female Textile Workers in rehearsal (May 2021)

 As the Song of the Female Textile Workers moves from exhibition to performance the latest rehearsal footage is released on stage@leeds